 4. Can I buy the Indicators only?

-You should not buy the Indicators without the Course Books.
+You can but I highly discourage it.
 This is because their underlying concepts are explained in detail in the Course Books.

 Course Indicators - TradingView